Changing a Parenting Plan/Child Custody Order

 The place where the child is supposed to live under the current Parenting Plan is not safe for the child physically, mentally or emotionally, and it would be more harmful to leave the child where s/he is than to move him/her to the other parent's home

 It is not enough that you think your life has improved so much that the child should now live with you.

-*PARENTS IN THE MILITARY: If a parent involved in a modification action is in the military, and has been deployed, activated, or mobilized, special rules apply.
+- PARENTS IN THE MILITARY: If a parent involved in a Petition to Change Parenting Plan case is in the military, and has been deployed, activated, or mobilized, special rules apply.
 See a family law attorney for advice about your situation.
 Our publication Military Service and Petitions to Change Parenting Plans: Your Rights in Washington State has more information.